Table of contents

 The internet has also opened a whole new segment of possibilities, such as blogging, affiliate marketing, online retail, podcasting, and utilising expert knowledge to sell online courses and tutorials.

 Types of passive income

 With each type of passive income comes its own unique sets of risks and rewards – none absolutely guarantee success.
-However, with enough knowledge and a small initialinvestment, it is possible to quite literally make money while you sleep.
+However, with enough knowledge and a small initial investment, it is possible (quite literally) to make money while you sleep.

 Once an investment portfolio or ‘side-hustle’ has been established, it can be mainly left to its own devices, leaving you with an income stream that you no longer have to work for.
-Examples include:

 - High-yield savings accounts accruing interest

-- Investment in stocks, shares, and bonds.
+- Investment in stocks, shares, and bonds

-Money generated from products or services that are already available, such as an app or pre-recorded podcast.
+- Money generated from products or services that are already available, such as an app or pre-recorded podcast

 Active vs passive income